 - ANY INDIVIDUAL THAT KNOWINGLY PARTICIPATES UNDER AN ASSUMED NAME WILL BE BARRED FROM FURTHER COMPETITION FOR THE REMAINDER OF THAT SEASON.

 - THE TEAM WILL THEN FORFEIT EVERY MATCH THAT HE/SHE PARTICIPATED IN.

 - NO TOURNAMENT PLAY WILL BE ALLOWED, AND THE TEAM MAY BE DROPPED FROM THE LEAGUE ENTIRELY.

-- CAMPUS RECREATION SUPERVISORS WILL IMMEDIATELY STOP ANY GAME THAT HAS AN ILLEGAL PARTICIPANT.
+- INTRAMURAL SPORTS SUPERVISORS WILL IMMEDIATELY STOP ANY GAME THAT HAS AN ILLEGAL PARTICIPANT.